wavefrontHQ/wavefront-jersey-sdk-java/docs/metrics.md

 |jersey.server.response.errors.aggregated_per_cluster.count|DeltaCounter|wavefont-provided|Ordering|us-west-1|n/a|n/a|
 |jersey.server.response.errors.aggregated_per_application.count|DeltaCounter|wavefont-provided|Ordering|n/a|n/a|n/a|

-### Tracing Spans
+## Tracing Spans

-Every span will have the operation name as span name, start time in millisec along with duration in millisec.
-The following table includes all the rest attributes of generated tracing spans.
+Every span will have the operation name as span name and a start time and duration in milliseconds.
+Additionally the following attributes are included in the generated tracing spans:

 | Span Tag Key          | Span Tag Value                         |
 | --------------------- | -------------------------------------- |